 The time capsule didn’t spend a century entirely undisturbed: Several decades ago, when the amphitheater underwent some renovations to accommodate growing crowds, the box was removed and hauled off to the National Archives for a while, then eventually reinstalled under a replica cornerstone.

-But this March, more than 100 years after it was assembled, the time capsule was extracted for good.
+But in March 2020, more than 100 years after it was assembled, the time capsule was extracted for good.
 When historians, archivists, and conservators opened it in April, they found that all of those earlier efforts had paid off.
 Frank needn’t have worried: Everything had aged remarkably gracefully.

 No one could blame him for fretting, though—a lot can go wrong inside a time capsule.
 Some risks come from the microclimate sealed inside, says Caitlin Smith, a conservator at the cemetery.
 Too much oxygen or water vapor inside a box at the moment it’s closed up can lead to oxidation, or corrosion; mold spores and other microorganisms locked in there can run amok.
 Loose seals allow water to seep through, or invite pests to wander in.
 And some of the materials inside can damage the ones around them, Smith says: Over time, many mass-produced newspapers emit vapors that create an acidic environment.